 7 Foods to Avoid if You Have Hypothyroidism

-If we have hypothyroidism, it's very important that we learn to control the food that we consume.
+If you have hypothyroidism, it's very important that you learn to control the food you consume.
 There are some that can interfere with the normal secretion of thyroid hormones.

-Hypothyroidism, like many other illnesses, requires a special diet that should exclude some foods that can cause harm.
-This condition means that the thyroid is functioning at a reduced level, which affects metabolism.
+Hypothyroidism, like many other illnesses, requires a special diet.
+This means that there are certain foods to avoid or limit, as they can be potentially harmful.
+In this condition, the thyroid is functioning at a reduced level, which affects your metabolism.
 Therefore, we need strict changes in our diet.

 Because of this, and through diagnoses with this ailment, it’s important to visit a nutritionist, or at least, know that you can’t have a normal diet.

-Hypothyroidism, also known as an over active thyroid, is an illness of the thyroid gland that is characterized by a low secretion of hormones.
+Hypothyroidism, also known as a thyroid with abnormally low activity, is an illness of the thyroid gland that’s characterized by a low secretion of hormones.

 The thyroid participates in metabolism as well as cardiovascular health and other important vital processes.
 These are linked to a negative reaction when the body is imbalanced.

 This problem is most prevalent in women who are in their 60s, due to hormonal changes.
 However, anyone can have this condition, including teens.